arduino/tooling-rfcs/RFCs/0003-build-profiles.md

 In this case, the sketch will be compiled using the core platform and libraries specified in the `nanorp` profile.
 If a core platform or a library is missing it will be automatically downloaded and installed on the fly in a dedicated directory inside the data folder.
 The dedicated storage is not accessible to the user and is meant as a “cache” of the resources used to build the sketch.

-When using the “profile” based build, the globally installed platforms and libraries are excluded from the compile and **may not be used in any way**, in other words, the build is isolated from the system and will rely only on the resources specified in the profile: this will ensure that the build is portable and reproducible independently from the platforms and libraries installed in the system.
+When using the profile-based build, the globally installed platforms and libraries are excluded from the compile and **can not be used in any way**, in other words, the build is isolated from the system and will rely only on the resources specified in the profile: this will ensure that the build is portable and reproducible independently from the platforms and libraries installed in the system.

 ## Using a default profile